-After the execution of King Tak Sin in 1782 AD, the remaining free warriors (Pahuyuth) withdrew from the public eye and went underground for fear of persecution.
+After the execution of King Tak Sin in 1782 A.D., the remaining Free-Warriors (Pahuyuth) withdrew from the light of the public and went underground for fear of persecution.

 Western influences and the increasing number of European mercenaries with modern firearms in the country led many of the old teachers to believe that their knowledge would no longer be needed.
-Many of them took their secrets to their graves.
-Those who continued to teach did so secretly and far from the royal court.
+Many of them took their secrets to the grave.
+Those who continued to teach did so in secret and far from the royal court.

-Pahuyuth, the ancient martial art of the common people, gradually disappeared from the public eye and became a legend of the past.
-The existence of the old free warriors and their historical significance for the fate of the country was erased from the history books and was forgotten.
+Pahuyuth, the ancient martial art of the common people, gradually disappeared from the light of the public and became a legend of the past.
+The existence of the ancient Free-Warriors and their historical importance for the fate of the country was erased from the history books and fell into oblivion.

-Many years later – during the reign of King Rama II (1809-1826 A.D.) – members of the royal court developed a new stage fighting style.
-The name of this martial art is Krabi Krabong.
+Many years later – during the reign of King Rama II (1809-1826 AD) – members of the royal family developed a new way of fighting.
+The name of this fighting style is Krabi Krabong.

-It was not until 1920 AD that a man named Ajarn Nak Thaephatsadin Na Ayutthaya (with the benevolent support of King Rama VI) brought the Krabi Krabong to the public.
+It was not until 1920 AD that a man by the name of Ajarn Nak Thaephatsadin Na Ayutthaya (with the benevolent support of King Rama VI) brought the Krabi Krabong to the public.

-A few years later (around 1936) Krabi Krabong was included in the curriculum of Thai sports colleges.
-From here the Krabi Krabong became a popular sport in Thailand.
+A few years later (around 1936 AD) Krabi Krabong was included in the curriculum of Thai sports universities.
+From here Krabi Krabong became a popular sport in Thailand.

-As a result, the Krabi Krabong has never been used in war.
-It has not been used in historical or modern battles, nor has it ever been designed for this purpose.
+As a result, Krabi Krabong has never been deployed in a warlike conflict.
+It has never been used in historical or modern battles, nor was it ever designed for that purpose.

 Business with foreigners

 Recently, many people (especially non-Thai people) have been told that Krabi Krabong was invented by the ancient warriors of Siam to fight on battlefields.